D-side/digital-garden/_notes/Fediverse.md

 This allows server administrators to post on behalf of their users.
 Consequently, one workaround for the issue is hosting your own instance and being your own administrator.

 One horror story circling the network is [an FBI raid of Kolektiva](https://kolektiva.social/@admin/110637031574056150) where the unencrypted database presumably ended up in the hands of the FBI, including the signing keys.
 And yup, the signing keys of everyone there are pretty much in possession of the FBI.
 Not necessarily ready for impersonation, but pretty close.
 If any implementations do not double-check incoming content against the origin, they should.
-[Mastodon, to my knowledge, **does**.](https://github.com/mastodon/mastodon/blob/71db616fed817893d0efa363f0e7dbfcf23866a0/app/lib/activitypub/activity.rb#L114)
+[Mastodon, to my knowledge, *does*.](https://github.com/mastodon/mastodon/blob/71db616fed817893d0efa363f0e7dbfcf23866a0/app/lib/activitypub/activity.rb#L114)

 Make no mistake, I consider this a serious issue.
-But it's not with the protocol and doesn't justify inventing another protocol.
+I just don't think it's with the protocol, so it doesn't justify inventing another protocol — and one that isn't even compatible with others, so this isn't even an [xkcd #927 "How standards proliferate"](https://xkcd.com/927/) situation.

+## Personal take

+### "Bad" engagement

+The reason I've abandoned or trimmed down to near-uselessness most of the popular social networks of today is, oddly enough, engagement — something most product managers I know would consider good.
+And it usually is — for them and the company they work for, but for the user?
+Eh, not necessarily.

+Since pretty much all of them monetize through advertisement, they have an interest in maximizing users' engagement.
+This has a whole bunch of effects I'm not happy with.

+#### Artificial over organic

+The engagement on these popular platforms is heavily manipulated through artifical factors, like ads and recommendation metrics.
+This makes organic growth much less reliable.
+Something that could feasibly send shockwaves in a comparable "physical social" setting might not do so on engagement-based platforms.
+Virality often happen as a result of "gaming" a recommendation algorithm, which is often the case on YouTube.
+[Some platforms like Steam even recognize this and to that end don't offer ad spots.](https://www.pcgamer.com/valve-doesnt-sell-ad-space-on-steam-so-it-can-make-room-for-surprise-hits-we-dont-think-steam-should-be-pay-to-win/)

+#### Annoying notifications

+One particular engagement manipulation technique, through notifications, I just find *annoying*.
+It's usually opt-out, and opt-out is difficult or impossible short of turning off even the useful kinds of notifications, which diminishes the value of the platform for me and is obviously supposed to trick me into reconsidering, that maybe I should leave on even notifications that I don't need.
+I'm quite certain that some product managers working on these platforms do this *knowingly*, this is okay as far as their ethics are concerned, and they get to impose their own ethics on their users thanks to the network effect.

+#### Cultivation of anger

+One rumor I keep hearing (and, admittedly, spread a bit), borderline conspiracy theory, is that recommendation algorithms that maximize engagement inevitably gravitate towards stressing people out, angering them, riling them up — because it works for the set goal of increased engagement. [xkcd #386 "Duty Calls"](https://xkcd.com/386/) (from all the way back [in 2008](https://explainxkcd.com/wiki/index.php/386:_Duty_Calls)), famous for the phrase "someone is *wrong* on the internet", is a great concise cultural showcase of this.